6 Reasons to Think of Pager Replacement Options

 Antiquated pieces of technology create setbacks in every industry, and in healthcare – it’s the pager!

 Pagers are still being used even though they’re not HIPAA-compliant and the infrastructure supporting them is dying out.
 That’s why doctors and healthcare personnel alike need an advanced way to communicate and protect patient information.
-Here are six reasons to think of pager replacement options.
+This blog will detail the following six reasons to think of pager replacement options:

 Reason 1 – Pagers Are Not Encrypted

 Most doctors are unaware that pagers don’t provide the needed encrypted communications.
-Without these encrypted exchanges, HIPAA-complaint messaging becomes a daunting task in today’s healthcare environment.
+Without these encrypted exchanges, HIPAA-compliant messaging becomes a daunting task in today’s healthcare environment.

 Pager communication must be limited and non-descriptive if doctors are to use them without violating HIPAA regulations.
 With that said, all doctor-to-hospital communications must require remote wipe capabilities, an encrypted messaging process and a specified contact list.